splunk/public-o11y-docs/gdi/opentelemetry/components/receiver-creator-receiver.rst

 - ``host_observer``: Discovers listening network endpoints of the current host.
 - ``k8s_observer``: Detects and reports Kubernetes pod, port, and node endpoints through the Kubernetes API.

-Any instance of the receiver creator can use other receivers for applications and hosts, like the ``kubeletstats`` or ``hostmetrics`` receivers.
+This receiver can use other receivers for applications and hosts, like the ``kubeletstats`` or ``hostmetrics`` receivers.
 A typical use case of the receiver creator is to collect metrics for infrastructure that is deployed dynamically, such as Kubernetes pods or Docker containers.

 Get started
 ======================